 The stories of John Johnson, the African-American publisher of Negro Digest, and Dorothy Shaver, president of retail group Lord & Taylor, are instructive.
 Denied access to traditional paths of power, they used their own networks of friends, family and community.
-These alternative paths to power were usually highly personal, and it took individuals of rare controlled to the control of the contr
+These alternative paths to power were usually highly personal, and it took individuals of rare skill and determination to find and exploit them.